missionpinball/mpf-docs/docs/code/api_reference/core/switch_controller.md

 * **switch** – Switch object to check.
 * **ms** – Milliseconds that the switch has been active.
 If this is non-zero, then this method will only return True if the switch has been in that state for at least the number of ms specified.

-Returns: True if the switch_name has been active for the given number of ms. If ms is not specified, returns True if the switch is in the state regardless of how long it’s been in that state.
+Returns: True if the switch_name has been active for the given number of ms. If ms is not specified, returns True if the switch is in the state regardless of how long it's been in that state.

 `is_inactive(switch, ms=None)`